 Donkeys or asses are used more as pack animals than as mounts.
 They have a reputation for stubbornness, though when human and donkey have a conflict the latter is often right, sensing danger.
 There is a wide range of sizes in donkeys.
 Often the smallest ones (150 - 180 kg) are called burros, medium sized animals (180 - 225 kg) simply donkeys and large ones (225 - 275 kg) asses.

 Mules are the offspring of a male donkey ("jack") and a female horse ("mare").
 An animal born from a female donkey ("jenny") and a male horse ("stallion") is called a hinny.
-Almost all are infertile, but as long as there are horses and donkeys at hand new ones can be bred.
+Almost all are infertile, but as long as there are horses and donkeys on hand new ones can be bred.
 In size and appearance they are a clear cross-breed between the two parent species.
 They are stronger, more intelligent and more sure footed than horses, making them ideal pack animals.

-Camels are not so swift as horses, but are superb desert travellers.
+Camels are not as swift as horses, but are superb desert travellers.
 They can withstand extreme temperatures, dehydration and lack of food.
 This enables them to go several days without food or water, gorging themselves full again once an oasis is reached.

 The one-humped Arabian camel.
 It is about 18 - 19 hands tall and 300 - 600 kilograms in weight.
 Its soft broad feet are well adapted to sandy deserts.